How to Save on Moving Costs to New York City: Guide

 Moving NYC

 So, you finally decide to embark on a journey in your life by moving to New York City.
-You picked out your dreamy apartment in one of the best neighborhoods for students, you found yourself a decent gig that pays well, and you are all ready to go.
+You picked out your dreamy apartment in one of the best neighborhoods for students, found a decent gig that pays well, and are all ready to go.
 Congrats!
-Just getting this far is a major accomplishment.
+Just getting this far is a significant accomplishment.

 The only problem is, you need to move all your stuff.